Interview – With Depardieu, Leconte’s “Maigret” is more perfect than the crime

 What did Depardieu bring to the character?

 Considerable volume and softness.
 Never, in the film, does he raise his voice.
 And then there is this heaviness, in the gait, in the rhythm, which imposes Maigret!
 He has an amazing way of working Depardieu, which I didn’t know.
-Already, he was on set all the time, even when he could have gone to his dressing room.
+Already, he was on set all the time, even when he might have gone to his dressing room.
 He said “I stay, I’m fine”.
 And he observed everything, was aware of everything.
 He joked, made jokes, until the last moment.
 And when we said “motor” he was totally in the role in the blink of an eye.
 He’s not someone who works on his character.
 “If I work, I’m no longer sincere and for me to be focused, I have to distract myself,” he explained to me.

 You find actors that you have already turned, like Jean-Paul Comart who plays Inspector Janvier or André Wilms, whose death we unfortunately learned on February 9th.

 Yes, he had played in my other Simenon, “Monsieur Hire” and I wanted to have him with us for that one.
-He was very ill, but we have a beautiful scene between him and Depardieu, which could however be useless in the story, but which, emotionally, is even more important now.
+He was very ill, but we have a beautiful scene between him and Depardieu, which might however be useless in the story, but which, emotionally, is even more important now.

 André Wilms with Gérard Depardieu.